bigskysoftware/grugbrain.dev/index.md

 you may not like, but this peak grug testing

-also, grug think [mocking](https://en.wikipedia.org/wiki/Mock_object) make mockery of testing no prefer only when have to (rare/never) and coarse grain mocking only at that
+also, grug dislike [mocking](https://en.wikipedia.org/wiki/Mock_object) in test, prefer only when absolute necessary to (rare/never) and coarse grain mocking (cut points/systems) only at that

 # <a name="grug-on-agile"></a>[Agile](#grug-on-agile)